rodrigoreeis/Game-Hash/README.md

 ## Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ if you liked!

 ## 📝 License

 Copyright © 2019 [Rodrigo Reis](https://github.com/rodrigoreeis).<br />
-This project is [MIT](MIT) licensed.
+This project is [MIT](https://github.com/rodrigoreeis/React-Hash/blob/feature/game-hash/LICENSE) licensed.

 ***
 _This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_